mlabs-haskell/cardano-open-oracle-protocol/docs/design.md

             └──────────► Transaction that◄───┘
                        │ requires info   │
                        │ A x B x C x D   │
-                       │ at time 1       │
+                       │ at Time 1       │
                        └─────────▲───────┘
-                                 │
  ┌────────┐                      │
-│User    │                       │
+ │User    ├──────────────────────┘
-│        ├───────────────────────┘
  └────────┘
 ```

 ### Product Nodes

-- any user can combine information from any `n` nodes and manipulate it using a function as long as it can
+- any user can combine information from any `n` nodes and manipulate it using a function as long as they can
-  proof that the combination maintains trust according to the specification of trust given by the authority.
+  prove that the combination maintains trust according to the specification of trust given by the authority.
   The result is provided in a new Datum.
 - `f : [Data] -> ([Data] -> Data) -> MintingPolicy -> (CurrencySymbol, Data)` (rough sketch, this doesn't
   correspond with the actual implementation)